michaelhaaf/2W6-W23/md/lectures/week11.md

 **Make sure you try using the tools yourself!** Head over to the [lab1][lab1solution], [lab2][lab2solution], and [lab3][lab3solution] solution files on this website to see if you can reproduce the videos I shared [above](#examples).

-Then, whenever you're on the internet, **try the tool out on other people's websites (mine included! let me know if it sucks!)**
+Then, whenever you're on the internet, **try the tool out on other people's websites** (mine included! let me know if it sucks!).

 [firefox-designmode]: https://firefox-source-docs.mozilla.org/devtools-user/responsive_design_mode/index.html
 [chrome-designmode]: https://developer.chrome.com/docs/devtools/device-mode/